-CR-05 - Goals and Outcomes 5 Progress the jurisdiction has made in carrying out its strategic plan and its action plan.
-91.520(a) 5 Comparison of the proposed versus actual outcomes for each outcome measure submitt with the consolidated plan 91.520(g) 5 Assess how the jurisdiction's use of funds addresses the priorities and specific objective es identified in the plan.
-CR-10 - Racial and Ethnic composition of families assisted Describe the families assisted.
-91.520(a) CR-15 - Resources and Investments 91.520(a) 8 Identify the resources made available Error!
-Bookmark not defi ned.
+Progress the jurisdiction has made in carrying out its strategic plan and its action plan.
+91.520(a) Comparison of the proposed versus actual outcomes for each outcome measure submitted with the consolidated plan 91.520(g) with the consolidated plan 91.520(g) Assess how the jurisdiction's use of funds addresses the priorities and specific objectives identified in the plan identified in the plan 1 CD 10 Desigl and Ethnic composition of families againted 9 CR-10 - Racial and Ethnic composition of families assisted Describe the families assisted.
+91.520(a) CR-15 - Resources and Investments 91.520(a) Identify the resources made availableError!
+Bookmark not defined.
 Identify the geographic distribution and location of investments Error!
 Bookmark not defined.
-Leveraging Explain how federal funds leveraged additional resources.
-8 Other Federal Grant Programs County of Santa Clara and Local Housing and Community Development Sources Below Market-Rate (BMR) Affordable Housing Fund (AHF) General Fund Human Service Grants (HSG) Program CR-20 - Affordable Housing 91.520(b) Evaluation of the jurisdiction's progress in providing affordable housing Discuss the difference between goals and outcomes.
-Discuss how these outcomes will impact future annual action plans CR-25 - Homeless and Other Special Needs 91.220(d, e); 91.320(d, e); 91.520(c) 12 Evaluate the jurisdiction's progress in meeting its specific objectives for reducing and 10 ending homelessness 12 Reaching out to homeless persons (especially unsheltered persons) and assessing their 10 individual needs Addressing the emergency shelter and transitional housing needs of homeless persons 12 Helping low-income individuals and families avoid becoming homeless, especially 10 extremely low-income individuals and families 12 Helping homeless persons (especially chronically homeless individuals and families, 2 families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living CR-30 - Public Housing 91.220(h); 91.320(j) 14 1 1 Actions taken to address the needs of public housing residents to become more involved in 14 management and participate in homeownership 1.4 Actions taken to provide assistance to troubled PHAs CR-35 - Other Actions 91.220(j)-(k); 91.320(i)-(j) Actions taken to remove or ameliorate the negative effects of public policies that serve barriers to affordable housing 91.220 (j); 91.320 (i) Actions taken to address obstacles to meeting underserved needs.
-91.220(k); 91.320(j) 15 Actions taken to address obstacles to meeting underserved needs.
-91.220(k), 91.320(j) Actions taken to reduce lead-based paint hazards.
+Leveraging9 Explain how federal funds leveraged additional resources Other Federal Grant Programs County of Santa Clara and Local Housing and Community Development Sources Below Market-Rate (BMR) Affordable Housing Fund (AHF)10 General Fund Human Service Grants (HSG) Program CR-20 - Affordable Housing 91.520(b) Evaluation of the jurisdiction's progress in providing affordable housing Discuss the difference between goals and outcomes Discuss how these outcomes will impact future annual action plans CR-25 - Homeless and Other Special Needs 91.220(d, e); 91.320(d, e); 91.520(c)14 Evaluate the jurisdiction's progress in meeting its specific objectives for reducing and ending homelessness Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs Addressing the emergency shelter and transitional housing needs of homeless persons 14 Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living Actions taken to address the needs of public housing Actions taken to address the needs of public housing residents to become more involved in management and participate in homeownership Actions taken to provide assistance to troubled PHAs CR-35 - Other Actions 91.220(j)-(k); 91.320(i)-(j) Actions taken to remove or ameliorate the negative effects of public policies that serve as $\frac{1}{2}$ barriers to affordable housing 91.220 (j); 91.320 (i) Actions taken to address obstacles to meeting underserved needs.
+91.220(k); 91.320(j)18 Actions taken to reduce lead-based paint hazards.
 91.220(k); 91.320(j) Actions taken to reduce the number of poverty-level families.
-91.220(k); 91.320(j) reading taken to reduce the number of poverty level lumines.
-71.220(k), 71.320(j) 10
+91.220(k); 91.320(j)

 Actions taken to develop institutional structure.
-91.220(k); 91.320(j) 16 Actions taken to enhance coordination between public and private housing and social service agencies.
-91.220(k); 91.320(j) 16 Identify actions taken to overcome the effects of any impediments identified in the jurisdictions analysis of impediments to fair housing choice.
-91.520(a) 17 CR-40 - Monitoring 91.220 and 91.230 19 Describe the standards and procedures used to monitor activities 19 Citizen Participation Plan 91.105(d); 91.115(d) 19 Describe the efforts to provide citizens with reasonable notice and an opportunity to comment on performance reports 19 CR-45 - CDBG 91.520(c) 20 Specify the nature of, and reasons for, any changes in the jurisdiction's program objects and indications of how the jurisdiction would change its programs as a result of its ives experiences.
-20 Does this Jurisdiction have any open Brownfields Economic Development Initiative (BEDI) grants?
-20 [BEDI grantees] Describe accomplishments and program outcomes during the last year r.
-20
+91.220(k); 91.320(j) 19 Actions taken to enhance coordination between public and private housing and social service agencies.
+91.220(k); 91.320(j) 20 Identify actions taken to overcome the effects of any impediments identified in the jurisdictions analysis of impediments to fair housing choice.
+91.520(a) 20 CR-40 - Monitoring 91.220 and 91.230 22 Describe the standards and procedures used to monitor activities 22 Citizen Participation Plan 91.105(d); 91.115(d) 22 Describe the efforts to provide citizens with reasonable notice and an opportunity to comment on performance reports 22 CR-45 - CDBG 91.520(c) 23 Specify the nature of, and reasons for, any changes in the jurisdiction's program objecti and indications of how the jurisdiction would change its programs as a result of its ves experiences.
+23 Does this Jurisdiction have any open Brownfields Economic Development Initiative (BEDI) grants?
+23 [BEDI grantees] Describe accomplishments and program outcomes during the last year r.
+23